 A festival of ideas: Junior Fellows present their own research on the structure and meaning of being, reason, and gift, with respect to questions of the common good & common fate.
 These will take the form of 20-minute conference papers, followed by some discussion for each paper.
 There will be no required progress meetings or check-ins in the preparation of the paper, though we'll host some optional sessions, run by recent Stanford humanities alumni who serve on Zephyr's young alumni council.
-All are SLE alumni; several have presented papers at significant international humanities conferences and at the Zephyr Institute.
+All are alumni of Structured Liberal Education; several have presented papers at significant international humanities conferences and at the Zephyr Institute.
 These sessions will focus on writing clearly & intelligibly, with some attention to the aesthetic qualities of language, and their effect on receivers.

 The spring conference attendance is limited to Junior Fellows, Junior Fellowship faculty & staff, select invited guests of Junior Fellows, and select continental philosophers, theologians, and political theorists in the Zephyr Institute network.